luckymuck/mapper/README.md

 Canonical internal model: **points** `{lat, lng, ts, acc}` and **visits** `{lat, lng, start, end}`. `placeVisit` durations from Google make the "time spent" estimate accurate; otherwise it is estimated from point intervals.

-## How the visualizations work

-- **Regions**: points are classified against admin-boundary polygons using an `rbush` bounding-box index + ray-cast point-in-polygon (even-odd across holes).
-  At **county view** each country is shaded at its finest available level (county → state → country).
-Large histories (>25k points) are aggregated onto a ~1 km grid and the grid representatives are classified for speed.
-- **Heat grid**: an occupancy heat canvas (Web-Mercator-correct) of where points cluster, colored by the selected metric.
-- **Recency / duration / count / rainbow**: per-region and per-cell metrics are
-  mapped through color ramps (log scales).
-The heat grid and region choropleth share the selected metric.
-The rainbow sweeps hue 0→330 across the timeline.

 ## Admin boundary data